Beautiful Signs for a Better Planet

 In addition to a plastic substrate and raised features, ADA signs are also comprised of pigments, protective coatings, and adhesives.
 These signage components commonly contain volatile organic compounds (VOCs).
 VOCs contribute to the greenhouse effect, diminish air quality, and can harm workers.
 Additionally, adhesives, including those used for room and door sign installation, are almost always derived from oil.
 This means they start with a high carbon footprint and then go through production processes with hazardous chemical inputs and outputs.

 To avoid the undesirable impacts of chemicals look for facilities signs with inventoried ingredients that include minimal harmful substances.
-Also consider sign installation.
+Also, consider sign installation.
 Negative environmental impacts can be reduced by using wood pegs or metal screws instead of foam tape.

 ADA signs are usually made via high waste processes involving machining and routing.
 For every ADA sign produced, it is common that waste equivalent in weight to the actual sign is created.
 For example, visualize the letter “O”.
 The letter may be cut out of a piece of plastic and the remaining, surrounding material is immediately disposed of.
 It is best to identify office signage companies that use low-waste manufacturing processes.

 Commercial signs are generally custom designed which increases the incidence of waste because specific sign order inputs and processes are not optimized.
 Additionally, leftover custom signs are almost never reusable.
-For custom ADA signs, waste can be diminished by utilizing standard sizes and materials with inherently desirable design elements such as stone, finished recycled metals and wood.
+For custom ADA signs, waste can be diminished by utilizing standard sizes and materials with inherently desirable design elements such as stone, finished recycled metals, and wood.

 Selecting American building materials and products has sustainability advantages.
-Sourcing domestic equipment and raw materials diminishes the volume of fossil fuels used in shipping.
+Sourcing domestic equipment and raw materials diminish the volume of fossil fuels used in shipping.
 Additionally, those in the industry will tell you that U.S. designed and made ADA signs are usually of higher quality and last longer than those produced overseas.
 Finally, company management can fully monitor local manufacturing processes and diminish material waste.

 American ADA sign companies support their regional economy and are proud to be a part of their community.
 In the U.S. and other industrialized nations, environmental policies and worker safety protections tend to be stronger than those in developing nations.
 Improved worker quality of life is an additional sustainability consideration for some signage buyers.